Is Your Cat a Maine Coon or Mix?

 The kitten would need two purebred parents.
 Presumably, they would have pedigrees.
 If an experienced breeder produced the litter, they'd be for sale, the traditional route.

-The only other way it would happen is if two full Maine Coon cats were not spayed/neutered, (unlikely I hope!) and got together either by accident or on purpose.
+The only way this would happen is if two full Maine Coons were not spayed/neutered, (unlikely I hope!) and got together either by accident or on purpose.

 The inexperienced owners have broken their breeder contract and have a litter of Maine Coon kittens on their hands.

-They may also be breeding a cat or cats who someone said was a Maine Coon, but is either a domestic long hair, medium hair, or mix.
+They may also be breeding one or two cats who someone said was a Coonie, but is actually a domestic long hair, medium hair, or mix.

 Additionally, they regularly test and screen for inherited health issues like hip dysplasia, spinal muscular atrophy, and feline hypertrophic cardiomyopathy.